 The Willink Metabolic Unit is an internationally renowned centre for the diagnosis and treatment of lysosomal storage disorders (LSD) and both the laboratory and clinical services are commissioned nationally.
 Our international reputation attracts patients from overseas as well as all parts of the UK and the laboratory receives samples for testing for lysosomal storage disorders from across the world.

 Clinics for the full range of lysosomal storage disorders are held daily within the Willink Metabolic Unit.
-Patients are seen by one of four Consultant Paediatricians: Dr Alex Broomfield, Dr Beth Jameson, Dr Simon Jones and Dr Bernd Schwahn.
+Patients are seen by one of four Consultant Paediatricians: Dr Alex Broomfield, Dr Simon Jones, Dr Arunabha Ghosh, Dr Sergei Korenev and Dr Bernd Schwahn.

 An MPS I post-haemopoietic stem cell transplant clinic is held once every three months.
 This is a multidisciplinary clinic which is attended by Dr Alex Broomfield and Dr Simon Jones, Consultant Paediatricians in Inherited Metabolic Disease, Professor Rob Wynn, Consultant Paediatric Haematologist, a Consultant Paediatric Spinal Surgeon, Consultant Orthopaedic Surgeon, Consultant Paediatric Endocrinologist as well as the Clinical Nurse Specialist for MPS I, Jean Mercer, and Specialist Physiotherapist, Pauline Hensman.

 The LSD service in Manchester has close links with other paediatric specialities in the Children’s Hospital such as paediatric cardiology, paediatric respiratory medicine and paediatric ENT.